Prompt Optimization

 Optimization Strategies

-Choose the right strategy based on your needs:Conservative
+Choose the right approach based on your needs:Conservative

 Small, incremental changes.
 Lower risk of breaking existing behavior.
-Good for production prompts that are already working well.- Prompts already in production
+Good for production prompts.- Prompts already in production

 - Risk-sensitive applications